Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 KitKat from Nestle and Kisses from Hershey’s are chocolates that use QR Codes on their product packaging.
 The printed list of ingredients is often too small to read, especially for the visually impaired.

 With QR Codes, consumers can scan and access the content better on their mobile phones.
-They can also use the text to speech feature on their devices.
+They can also use the text-to-speech feature on their devices.
+This simple step makes product information more accessible and lets consumers quickly learn about the ingredients and allergens.

 2. Making art and museums inclusive